-The seven Statements of Membership Obligations (SMOs) are the foundation of the IFAC Member Body Compliance Program.
+The seven Statements of Membership Obligations (SMOs) are the foundation of the IFAC Member Compliance Program.

-They were ratified by the IFAC Council in 2004 as part of the 2003 IFAC Reforms.
-Adherence is mandatory for all the IFAC members and associates.
-The SMOs are recognized as the international benchmarks for professional accountancy organizations; in particular, the World Bank Reports on Observance of Standards and Codes (ROSC)–Accounting & Auditing refer to the SMOs as part of their policy recommendations to governments and professional accountancy organizations.
+They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by supporting the adoption and implementation of international standards for the accountancy profession and establishing quality assurance and investigation and discipline systems.
+The SMOs are recognized as the international benchmarks for professional accountancy organizations; in particular, the World Bank Reports on Observance of Standards and Codes (ROSCs) for Accounting & Auditing refer to the IFAC SMOs as part of their policy recommendations to governments and professional accountancy organizations.

 Statements of Membership Obligations (SMOs) 1-7 (Revised)

 The Statements of Membership Obligations (SMOs) were revised in 2012, after a comprehensive two-year exercise that gave all stakeholders a voice and followed strict due process.
 The result is a clarified set of SMOs—seven globally recognized benchmarks that provide a framework for strong, credible, and high-quality professional accountancy organizations (PAOs).
 The revised SMOs, which are the basis of the IFAC Member Compliance Program, assist PAOs to lead the way in serving the public interest by supporting adoption and implementation of international standards.

 A Comparison Guide to the 2012 SMO Revisions is available to assist member organizations and their technical staff in understanding the revisions and addressing the revised SMOs.